survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
-Generally you either use `loader` (accepts string or `options` field) or `loaders` field (accepts array of strings) and then pass possible option parameters using one of the available methods.
+Webpack 2 simplified the situation by introducing a field known as `use`.
+The legacy options (`loader` and `loaders`) still work.
+I'll discuss all of the options for completeness as you may see them in various configurations out there.

 I recommend maintaining an `include` definition per each loader definition.
 This will restrict its search path, improve performance, and make your configuration easier to follow. `include` accepts either a path or an array of paths.